 The weather outside is frightful, but the best '50s Christmas movies are here to keep you warm and cozy during the cold November and December months.
 The modern tradition of watching holiday films next to a roaring fire, surrounded by loved ones dates all the way back to the birth of cinema.
 Each year, holiday movies are released in order to celebrate that magical time of year when families gather together, exchange gifts, and enjoy Christmas films from all decades.

 Here, you’ll also find an adaptation of Charles Dickens’ A Christmas Carol, in the form of 1951’s Scrooge.
-Vote up the best '50s Christmas movies, and be sure to let us know what you think in the comment section!
+Vote up the best '50s Christmas movies!